 Main travel routes in the Mono Basin area are Highways 395, 120 and 167.
-Lee Vining also has a large seasonal variation in AADT due to trans-sierra pass openings (Tioga 120 and/or Sonora 108).
-Trip generation rates for the Mono Basin are shown in Table A-5 for total units and occupied units plus 50% of the unoccupied units.
+Trip generation rates for the Mono Basin are based on single family units.
+Lee Vining also has a large seasonal variation in AADT due to transsierra pass openings (Tioga 120 and/or Sonora 108).
+Trip generation rates for the Mono Basin are shown in Table B-5 for total units and occupied units plus 50 percent of the unoccupied units.
+Both are based on six trips per single family unit.